timcowlishaw/enxaneta/documentation/working_notes/03_a-card-class.md

         else:
             return f"Imbalance: {self.imbalance}" # [?]
 Aaaaah, what does this do?

+    # ?????
+    def retrieve_shadows(self): # A ridiculous name for this function return f"The reversed {self.name} indicates you are currently experiencing the shadow archetype of '{self.shadow_archetype}'.
+Reflect on how this energy might be manifesting in your situation, and consider where there may be opportunities for dialogue." # Hopefully not literal dialogue, but who knows

     # Got to be a better name for this function (is it a function?), surely
     def generate_subversive_prompts(self):
         prompts = [